 Welcome to SXU's Tobacco-Free Campus

-Saint Xavier University is committed to providing a safe and healthy living/learning/working environment for the students, faculty, staff and visitors by minimizing the negative effects of secondhand smoke, improving fire safety and encouraging a more sustainable environment.
+Saint Xavier University is very proud to join the nearly 2,000 other universities in the United States who are officially tobacco-free!
+Our policy went into effect on January 1, 2017 with the goal of providing a safe and healthy living/learning/working environment for the students, faculty, staff and visitors by minimizing the negative effects of secondhand smoke, improving fire safety and encouraging a more sustainable environment.

-Effective January 1, 2017, tobacco use is prohibited on all University property, both indoors and outdoors, and in University-owned vehicles.
+These tobacco products are prohibited on all University property, both indoors and outdoors, and in University-owned vehicles.
 The policy is applicable twenty-four (24) hours a day, seven (7) days a week.

-Saint Xavier University is excited to be joining the increasing amount of colleges and universities in the United States that are establishing tobacco-free campuses.
-As of April 1, 2016, there were 1,427 tobacco-free campuses in the United States, including all state schools in Illinois.
-This number continues to grow every year.
+Saint Xavier University is excited to have joined the increasing amount of colleges and universities in the United States that are establishing tobacco-free campuses.

 Generously supported by the CVS Health Foundation and the American Cancer Society.